mhenke1/breitenbach-bus/README.md

-Bus Departures for Reutlingen Breitenbach stop read from EFA to be consumed by LaMetric Clock
+Bus Departures for Reutlingen "im Dorf" stop read from EFA to be consumed by LaMetric Clock

 OutputFormat:
 ```